SecureChat/README/README.md

 Perhaps you will say that the application you are using is safe according to the service providers.
 Are they telling you they use end-to-end encryption or some other "fancy" techniques?
 Then try to answer this question, **"What if they add backdoors in their applications?"**

-Since we cannot get access to the full code of the service providers, and we cannot simply trust them, a fully open sourced social platform may be the only answer.
+Since we cannot get access to the full code of current social platforms and instant message applications, a fully open sourced social platform may be the only answer.